snowch/bluemix-spark-examples/README.md

 #### Mandatory

-- Acess to a Bluemix Spark service instance
+- Access to a Bluemix Spark service instance
 - Java 8 JDK installed on your local machine
 - Git client installed on your local machine
 - You are comfortable running commands in the terminal or console